CDRT/mk_blog/docs/posts/cert_based_bios_authentication.md

 To create the properly formatted command string, click **Generate Signed Command** in the left navigation area and enter the details needed.
 Specify the signing key to use and select a method to be called.
 By selecting the method to use, the necessary **Aditional Parameters** can be highlighted.

-If you select the SetBiosSetting method, then you will need to select a Setting Name and a Setting Value.
-Click the **Load WMI** to load the available settings and their possible values from the device.
+If you select the **SetBiosSetting** method, then you will need to select a Setting Name and a Setting Value.
+Click the **Load WMI** button to load the available settings and their possible values from the device.
 The other controls will be disabled and are not needed in this scenario.
 The controls will be enabled based on the method selected.

 Clicking **Generate Command** will populate the text box next to it with the signed command text.
 Double-clicking the text will copy the command to the clipboard and allows you to paste it on the **Apply Signed Command** panel so it can be applied on the device the tool is running on.